LiamZ96/team-two/README.md

-This is team 2's project using React. this will use the redit API
+This is team 2's project using React.
+This will use the reddit API to showuser and subreddit information.